endo-do/PortfolioAnalyzer/README.md

 # Bond Analyer
-This project is a web application to analyze securities portfolios (stocks, bonds, ETFs, funds).
+This project is a web application to analyze securities portfolios